 Absolutely!
-Coaches will select the best players available for each team, regardless where they live.
+Coaches will select the best players available for each team, regardless of where they live.
 Additionally, our coaches will place your child on a team where he or she can best grow and excel in knowledge and skill.
-Example – In 2019, other than Mauldin resident kids, CPA trained and coached kids from Hillcrest Middle and High School, Fisher Middle, JL Mann High, Woodmont High, Greenwood High, Emerald High, Greenville Tech & Greenville High and Greer High Schools, ect.
+Example – In previous years, other than Mauldin resident kids, CPA has trained and coached kids from every Middle and High School in the Upstate area, including; Southside, JL Mann, Woodmont, Laurens, Greenwood, SSC, Emerald, Spartanburg, Greenville Tech, Greenville High, Wade Hampton, Berea, Greer High Schools, etc., ect., ect. !

 I play another sport in the Spring.
 Can I still participate with CPA ?

 Yes.
 Younger Jr. Division players competing in another sport must balance the two commitments and should be fair to both sports teams.
 This means an “EVEN” balance between the two sports and not simply playing CPA basketball only when it is convenient for the kid and the parents.
 Please note that excessive absenteeism will affect playing time and lessen the benefits of the CPA experience.

 Players selected for our Senior Division Travel teams “WILL” be required to make a HIGHER commitment to CPA.
 While our coaches will support players participating in multiple sports, excessive absenteeism will affect playing time and lessen the benefits of the CPA Exposure experience.